eoinkelly/notes/ios-swift-objc/units-of-code.md

         * libtool can also create dynamic libs
     * ar
         * `ar -t ./path/to/mylib.a` lists the `.o` files in the archive
-    * lumps of code that the static linker can add to your app at _build time_
+    * lumps of code that the static linker can add to your binary at _build time_
     * used for smaller lumps of code (presumably because it adds to your binary size)
 * Dynamic library (aka dylib or framework)
     * also called _shared libraries_ or _dylibs_